Rakshithdh/slack-clone-html/README.md

 ### `script.js`

 - Manages the dynamic behavior of the Slack redesign.
-- Defines functions for updating messages, sending messages, and handling channel switches.
+- Defines functions for updating messages, sending messages, handling channel switches, and managing user authentication.
 - Uses a simple data structure (`channelMessages`) to store messages for different channels.

+### `login.js`

+- Manages user authentication.
+- Contains a function (`authenticateUser`) to check the entered username and password against predefined values.

 ## Functionality

+### User Authentication

+- Users are required to log in with a username and password.
+- Predefined usernames: 'rakshith.durai@gmail.com'
+- Predefined passwords: 'pass123'
+- Users can access the messaging system only after successful login.

 ### Message Persistence